react-bootstrap-table/react-bootstrap-table2/docs/row-selection.md

 ```

 ### <a name='selectColumnStyle'>selectRow.selectColumnStyle - [Object | Function]</a>
-A way to custome the selection cell. `selectColumnStyle` not only accept a simple style object but also a callback function for more flexible customization:
+A way to customize the selection cell. `selectColumnStyle` not only accept a simple style object but also a callback function for more flexible customization:

 ### Style Object